-We are not restricted, under either the Partnership's partnership agreement or the Omnibus Agreement, from competing with the Partnership.
+We are not restricted, under the Partnership's partnership agreement, from competing with the Partnership.
 We may acquire, construct or dispose of additional midstream energy or other assets in the future without any obligation to offer the Partnership the opportunity to purchase or construct those assets.